 And it is showing no signs of slowing down.
 23andMe, the market leader, was originally priced at $1,000 — a cheaper price than rival Navigenics’ $2,500 kits, but still prohibitive to the average person.
 It wasn’t until 2009, when the company significantly lowered its prices, that consumer interest began to grow.
-By 2015, over one million people had been tested through 23andMe, AncestryDNA, and other smaller competitors.
+By 2015, 23andMe, AncestryDNA, and other smaller genomics competitors had tested over one million people.
 By 2016, that number had more than doubled.

-Today, 23andMe alone has genotyped over 5 million customers, 80% of whom consented to having their genomic data used for research.
+Today, 23andMe alone has genotyped over 5 million customers.
+80% consented to letting the company use their data for research.
 In 2018, when GlaxoSmithKline, one of the biggest drugmakers in the world, gained exclusive rights to this data for drug discovery, the possibility of leveraging D2C genomics for large-scale scientific discovery became a reality.
-It also opened the door to new possibilities for partnerships — on the consumer and the business side — that could result in even bigger growth for the genomics market.
+It also opened the door to new possibilities for partnerships — on the consumer and the business side.
+These could result in even bigger growth for the genomics market.

-NewtonX recently conducted a market survey on the D2C genomics industry with executives at the top five leading genomics companies, and their healthcare and tech partners.
-The data and insights in this article are informed by the results of the NewtonX survey.
+NewtonX recently conducted a market survey on the D2C genomics industry with executives at the top five leading genomics companies.
+We also spoke to their healthcare and tech partners.
+The results of the NewtonX survey data inform the insights in this article.

 The Partnerships Shaping the Genomics Market

 For instance, both Helix and Color Genomics started out as competitors to 23andMe in the D2C genomics space.
 Now, however, both companies have shifted gears and moved toward partnering with health institutions.
-By selling their services to healthcare companies, the genomics providers avoid the hairy issue of data usage, and gain access to a ready-made group of customers.
+By selling their services to healthcare companies, the genomics providers avoid the hairy issue of data usage.
+They also hope to gain access to a ready-made group of customers.

 Conversely, 23andMe and Ancestry.com have continued to straddle the two worlds of healthcare and tech.
-Ancestry.com has partnered with Spotify to create “DNA-inspired” playlists as well as with Google’s life extension spinoff, Calico, while 23andMe partnered with Airbnb for “heritage travel”.
-Both companies have also partnered with healthcare providers and research teams, but they show no signs of abandoning the D2C model that enabled the data collection in the first place.
+Ancestry.com has partnered with Spotify to create “DNA-inspired” playlists as well as with Google’s life extension spinoff, Calico.
+23andMe partnered with Airbnb for “heritage travel”.
+Both companies have also partnered with healthcare providers and research teams.
+However, they show no signs of abandoning the D2C model that enabled the data collection in the first place.